makerdao/mips/MIP61/MIP61.md

 #### Performance Modifier

 "Governance Facilitators track participation and communication metrics for each Recognized Delegate over a 120-day rolling window.
 For the purpose of calculating the Performance Modifier, we look at the minimum of the two metrics.
-For example, if a Recognised Delegate has 85% participation and 80% communication then the Performance Modifier is based on `min(85%, 80%) = 80%`.
+For example, if a Recognized Delegate has 85% participation and 80% communication then the Performance Modifier is based on `min(85%, 80%) = 80%`.
 A few parameters are used to determine the effect of the Performance Modifier.

 For Participation, a score of 100% would mean that a Delegate has voted in all possible polls over the shorter of 1) the previous 120 days, or 2) since becoming a Recognized Delegate.
 GovAlpha tracks Participation in Governance Polls and Executive Votes separately and also tracks a combined overall participation rating.